zhangdd3537/GeneMining/README.md

 # GeneMining
-Title:Mining for elite pleiotropic genes associated with crop traits by the model based on knowledge graph integrating multi-dimensional data
+Title: A new model construction based on the knowledge graph for mining elite polyphenotype genes in crops

 The model calculation process is as follows:<br>
-1、make_data.ipynb：Creating datasets based on knowledge graph data<br>
+1、make_data.ipynb：Creating datasets based on gene-trait association dataset <br>
-2、calculate_threshold.ipynb：Calculation model threshold<br>
+2、calculate_threshold.ipynb：Calculation model threshold <br>
-3、unknow_gene_cal.ipynb：Predicting unknown trait genes<br>
+3、ugene_mining.ipynb：Predict the traits regulated by genes <br>